!—- ShareThis BEGIN -—> <!—- ShareThis END -—>

 Spiderwort is a common wild plant that is also cultivated in gardens in many countries.
-There are approximately 70 species of this perennial plant with the Virginia spiderwort being one of the most common.
+There are approximately 70 species of this perennial plant, with the Virginia variety being one of the most common.
 Virginia spiderwort is native in most eastern areas of Canada and the U.S. It was introduced to Europe in the 1600’s as a plant to cultivate in gardens.
-For those living in the central area of North America it is important to be sure you are foraging Virginia spiderwort; the Western spiderwort (Tradescantia occidentalis) is a threatened plant in Manitoba, Saskatchewan, Alberta and 19 American states.
+For those living in the central area of North America it is important to be sure you are foraging for Virginia spiderwort; the Western variety (Tradescantia occidentalis) is a threatened plant in Manitoba, Saskatchewan, Alberta and 19 American states.

-Flowers: The flowers are slightly fragrant, measuring 2 to 5.5 cm in diameter.
-The spiderwort flowers grow in terminal clusters.
+The flowers are slightly fragrant, measuring 2 to 5.5 cm in diameter, and grow in terminal clusters.
 The three broadly ovate petals are generally bright blue but depending on various circumstances, they are sometimes violet, purple, rose, and (rarely) white.
 Individual blossoms are short-lived (one or two days), but new blossoms appear daily throughout the blooming period.
-The spiderwort flowers are hermaphrodite.
+These flowers are also hermaphrodite in nature.

-Leaves: Virginia spiderwort leaves are unique and tend to wrap around the stem.
-Leaves are dark green (or olive) and can grow to lengths of almost 30 cm long and 2 to 3 cm in width.
-They have smooth margins and parallel venation.
-Due to their length they often bend over at the middle.
-Leaves are linear to broadly linear having a wide base and narrow to a pointed tip.
+Leaves are unique and tend to wrap around the stem.
+They are dark green (or olive) and can grow to lengths of almost 30 cm long and 2 cm to 3 cm in width.
+These leaves have smooth margins and parallel venation.
+Due to their length they often bend over at the middle, and they are linear to broadly linear, having a wide base and a narrow to pointed tip.

-Height: The Virginia spiderwort grows anywhere from 30 to 60 cm in height.
+This wild edible grows anywhere from 30 cm to 60 cm in height.

-Habitat: Virginia spiderwort is found growing in woodlands, hillsides, stream banks, hillsides and in moist prairies.
+Virginia spiderwort is found growing in woodlands, hillsides, stream banks, hillsides and in moist prairies.
 This plant prefers moist soil but tends to adapt to drier areas when need be.
-It also is found in pH balanced or alkaline soils.
-It also prefers shady or part shade locations.
+It also is found in pH balanced or alkaline soils, and prefers shady or part shade locations.

-Edible parts: Spiderwort had many uses in First Nation’s culture as food and medicine.
-The seed are edible when roasted and is ground into a powder (although they are somewhat bitter to taste).
+Spiderwort had many uses in First Nation’s culture as food and medicine.
+The seeds are edible when roasted and ground into a powder (although they are somewhat bitter to taste).
 Leaves can be made into a tea or tossed into salads, soups, etc. The root can be collected all year round.
 The flowers can be tossed on top of a salad and eaten.
 (Dried, powdered flowers were once used as a snuff for nosebleeds.)